jsdelivrbot/ERPI/README.md

 # ERPI

-This branch is used for the ERPI Laboratory homepage: <https://inkstitch.org>
+This branch is used for the ERPI Laboratory homepage

 ### Basic File Structure